ginnypx1/NameThatTruck/README.md

 - The Flickr API can be found at: https://www.flickr.com/services/api/
 - The SwiftyGif Cocoa Pod can be found at: https://cocoapods.org/?q=swiftygif

-## Improvements
+## Components

-**THIS BUILD IS CURRENTLY IN PROGRESS**

-Already built:
-- Full version of "Name That Truck" that offers construction, emergency, city and all trucks games.
+- Full version of "Name That Truck" offers construction, emergency, city and all trucks games.
 - Selecting the correct truck shows you a new screen with a repeating gif of that truck working.
 - From the close-up picture of the truck, you can select the photo of the truck and segue to a view of many photos of the same kind of truck fetched with the Flicker API and stored in Core Data.
 - Push button animation and sound effects